My favorite hobby is crocheting doll clothes. Using what I've learned from reading existing patterns, I create my own designs for Barbie.

 Step 4: Move Y spaces from the center and attach your thread (or yarn) to it.
 Ch 1, sc in X sts, sk the remaining sts, turn.
 (X)

-Step 6: Sew 2 buttons at the corners to hold the straps.
+Step 6: Sew two buttons at the corners to hold the straps.

 Step 8: I wanted to do the back flap almost the same size as the front flap.
-This time the number of stitches need to be even, since we already used the extra stitch in the front flap.
-I used X-1 = 10 stitches for the back, which means skipping 8 stitches on each side.
+This time the number of stitches needs to be even since we already used the extra stitch in the front flap.
+I used X-1 = 10 stitches for the back, which means skipping eight stitches on each side.